MAT-SU CENTRAL OFFICE

 Need Coins & Literature?

-The purpose of the MAT-SU Intergroup Central Office website is to provide a resource on the internet where the members of Alcoholics Anonymous, the general public, and the professional community can get information about the activities and business related to Alcoholics Anonymous within the MAT-SU area.
-For more information about the MAT-SU Website, see Website Guidelines
+The purpose of the MAT-SU Central Office District 11 website is to provide a resource on the internet where the members of Alcoholics Anonymous, the general public, and the professional community can get information about the activities and business related to Alcoholics Anonymous within the MAT-SU area.

-This website is maintained by the MAT-SU Intergroup Website Committee.
-The committee serves MAT-SU Intergroup Central Office as suggested in FAQ About A.A.
+This website is maintained by the MAT-SU Central Office District 11 Website Committee.
+The committee serves MAT-SU Central Office District 11 as suggested in FAQ About A.A.
 Web Sites.

 Alcoholics Anonymous® is a fellowship of men and women who share their